ryisenberg/protocols/c-di-gmp-extraction.md

 1. Transfer the supernatant to a new 1.7 ml microfuge tube, and stored at -80°C.

 Protocol adapted from Chris Waters Lab, [Massie et al.](https://www.ncbi.nlm.nih.gov/pubmed/22802636).

-Question: store extraction buffer at 4 or -20?